niccokunzmann/cp-automated-development/README.md

 If you would like to renew the docker image in docker hub, you can execute

     curl -H "Content-Type: application/json" --data '{"build": true}' -X POST https://registry.hub.docker.com/u/coderdojo/cp-automated-development/trigger/a55a66b3-1863-49ab-a7a4-c50effd3a99d/

+It takes about 45 minutes to create the new container.